top of page

 icon_0004_Vector-Smart-Object.png

-Engaged over 30,000 students at careers events and activities to promote the science, technology, engineering and maths
+Engaged over 37,000 students to promote science, technology, engineering and maths careers events and support the STEM curriculum

 icon_0006_Vector-Smart-Object.png